A bit of history

 Villa Medici Album

-Through several thousand images, delve into the backstage of Villa Medici from the point of view of those who have inhabited it and made it live for two centuries: fellows, residents, guests, teams, travellers of a night or an entire lifetime.
+Look through thousands of images and explore the background of Villa Medici from the viewpoint of those who inhabited it and lived there for two centuries: companions, residents, guests, work teams, travellers of a night or a lifetime.
 You too can share your images!

-The collections at Villa Medici include several thousand pieces dating from the 17th century to the present day, a legacy of its history and successive functions, first as the prestigious residence of cardinale Ferdinando de' Medici and now as the location of the French Academy in Rome.
+Villa Medici's collections include thousands of objects dating from the 17th century to present day, testimonials to the villa's history and its many different functions: from the prestigious residence of Cardinal Ferdinando de' Medici to the home of the French Academy in Rome.

 I love you